-LASIK is a surgical procedure intended to reduce a person’s dependency on glasses or contacts, by permanently changing the shape of the cornea using an FDA-approved laser.
+LASIK is a surgical procedure that aims to reduce your dependency on glasses or contacts by permanently changing the shape of the cornea using an FDA-approved laser.
 At Eye Physicians, PC, our LASIK surgeon, Dr. Diedrichsen is dedicated to providing you with excellent care and helping you reduce your reliance on visual aids.